Amansrivastava1312/SocialNest/README.md

 ## Usage

-1. Register a new account or log in with an existing account.
+1. Register a new account or log in with an existing account with otp validation.
 2. Create a post by clicking on the "Create Post" button.
 3. Interact with posts by liking, commenting, or deleting them.
 4. Follow or unfollow other users to customize your feed.